athy-org/athy-static-web/index.md

 ## Comparison with other code-generator tools

 If you're *really* interested (bored) I wrote some notes comparing other code-generator tools [over here](https://buildingthingswith.net/development/microservices/code-generation/2022/01/10/code-generator-comparison.html)

+## Known issues

+- it could run faster, and it runs super slow from C:\%USERPROFILE% for some reason
+- doesn't generate everything from the spec file
+- there's a bug with the output where it indents and leaves a newline above the API signature, after the swagger attributes.

 ## Conclusion